Basil Pesto

 - With the food processor on, stream in the olive oil.
 I like my pesto a tad chunky, so I don’t overdo it with the food processor.
 Taste the pesto, add salt and pepper to taste.

-2 Comments on “Basil Pesto”
+2 Comments on “Blender Pesto”

 Does anyone know what a cup of packed basil leaves should weigh in grams or ounces?
 Thanks